How Sugaring Off Works in Montreal:

 Sugaring off is a cultural rite-of-passage in Montreal.
 A short-lived season that varies every year, somewhere from late February to early May, perhaps the best known activity, apart from visiting a sugar shack, is eating hot maple taffy on fresh snow.
-Maple taffy stands start appearing in town around early March near Mont-Royal Metro and the Jean-Talon Market while urban sugar shacks usually get a head start in last week of February.
+Maple taffy stands start appearing in town around early March near Mont-Royal Metro station and the Jean-Talon Market while urban sugar shacks usually kick off their season in March, sometimes April.
 And while they all soothe urgent maple cravings, they also bring up the nostalgia for an authentic sugar shack, or cabane à sucre, experience.

-Let's face it, the real sugaring off happens outside Montreal, in the 200 or so sugar shacks spread over the province of Quebec.
+But let's face it.
+The real sugaring off happens outside Montreal, in the 200 or so sugar shacks spread out across the province of Quebec.
 From sleigh rides to learning how maple syrup is made to checking out sugar shack mini-farms, there's plenty to do before stuffing up on the pièce de résistance, the all-you-can-eat maple-drenched dinner.
-Take these nine sugar shacks one hour from Montreal; they offer everything from a traditional sugar shack experience to bingo nights, steam trains and massage.
+For example, take what I consider the most interesting sugar shacks one hour from Montreal.
+They propose activities as varied as massages, cross country skiing, pony rides and line dancing.